Adaptable designs, resort-style or boutique amenities, community-centric spaces, technology integration, dining options.

 It’s important your development partner provide single-source precision coordinating everything from the initial planning stages, all the way through construction and marketing of a successful development.
 Depth of resources and tools help drive process, create efficiencies for cost savings and deliver a project on time, allowing the community to maintain control of vision, mission and operations to successfully run the business.

 The development market in senior living is healthy and poised for continued growth.
-This is a specialized field, and not just any company is equipped to lead a successful project.
-I encourage you to use this checklist when looking for a senior living development partner:
+This is a specialized field, and not every company is equipped to lead a successful project.
+Use this checklist when looking for a senior living development partner:

 - History of success developing senior living communities